EigenPro/EigenPro/README.md

 ---

 # Benchmark Results
+In all experiments below, P refers to the number of centers (model size), d referes to ambient dimeniosn

 ## Performance Highlights
 - **Performance Boost**: EigenPro++ offers up to **100x speed** increase from the previous version (EigenPro3.0) [[1]](#References).